tdlight-team/telegram-bot-api/README.md

 You can now log into the bot api with user accounts to create userbots running on your account.
 This functionality is currently in BETA.

+Note: Never send your 2fa password over a plain http connection.
+Make sure https is enabled or use this api locally.

 #### User Authorization Process
 1. Create a random string with a length of `30 <= token_length <= 100`.
 This will work as your token and should not be brute-forcible.